sgrouples/fongo/README.md

 public FongoRule fongoRule = new FongoRule();
 ```

-If you need, you can easely switch to your real MongoDB server (on localhost for now).
+If you need, you can easily switch to your real MongoDB server (on localhost for now).

 ```java
 @Rule